congthanhng/Expansion-Tile-Group/README.md

 * Easy control behaviors of an `ExpansionTileItem` from anywhere.
 * Can easily custom or add decoration into an `ExpansionTileItem` with `Border`, `BorderRadius`, `Shadow`, or `BoxDecoration`.
 * Can remove completely the `trailing`, included: area, arrow icon.
 So that the `title` can be extended the width.
 Just using `isHasTrailing`.
+* Can force behavior of an expansion item until a condition is successful.
+[More detail][ForceBehavior]

 ## Introduce